Introduction to Primary Index in Teradata

 What do you think?

-- That is, All the records having the same value under EMP_NAME will have the similar hash code and will eventually fall under the same AMP.
+- That is, All the records having the same value under EMP_NAME will have a similar hash code and will eventually fall under the same AMP.

 What happens due to this?